narayan-iyengar/SahilStats/STEP2_VIDEO_PROCESSING.md

 ### 📦 New Files

+1. **Services/StatsRetriever.swift** - Retrieves actual stats from Firebase for baseline comparison
-1. **Services/POC/YouTubeDownloader.swift** - Downloads YouTube videos
+2. **Services/YouTubeDownloader.swift** - Downloads YouTube videos using yt-dlp
-2. **Services/POC/VideoFrameExtractor.swift** - Extracts frames from video
+3. **Services/VideoFrameExtractor.swift** - Extracts frames from video at 1 FPS
+4. **Views/VideoPOCView.swift** - Main PoC UI with 3-step workflow

+✅ **Files are already in the Xcode project** - No manual addition needed!

 ### ✨ Features